Sarah E Hardesty

 Brief Life History of Sarah E

-When Sarah E Hardesty was born on 15 April 1831, in Monroe, Washington Township, Adams, Indiana, United States, her father, George Hardesty, was 42 and her mother, Martha Ann Blair, was 26.
-She married Addison C Smith in 1827.
+When Sarah E Hardesty was born on 15 April 1831, in Monroe, Indiana, United States, her father, George Hardesty, was 42 and her mother, Martha Ann Blair, was 26.
+She married Addison Chase Smith on 8 December 1849, in Monroe, Indiana, United States.
 They were the parents of at least 6 sons and 1 daughter.
+She lived in Van Buren Township, Monroe, Indiana, United States for about 10 years.
 She died on 7 December 1920, in Bloomington Township, Monroe, Indiana, United States, at the age of 89, and was buried in Bloomington, Perry Township, Monroe, Indiana, United States.

 Photos and Memories (0)